fieldsoftheworld/ftw-baselines/README.md

 Usage: ftw inference all [OPTIONS]

-  Run all inference commands from crop calendar scene selection, then download, inference and polygonize.
+  Run all inference commands from crop calendar scene selection,then download, inference and polygonize.

 Options:
+  -o, --out PATH                  Directory to save downloaded inference
-  --bbox TEXT              Bounding box to use for the download in the format
+                                  imagery, and inference output to  [required] -m, --model PATH                Path to the model checkpoint.  [required] --year INTEGER RANGE            Year to run model inference over [2015<=x<=2025; required] --bbox TEXT                     Bounding box to use for the download in the format 'minx,miny,maxx,maxy' -ccx, --cloud_cover_max INTEGER RANGE
-                           'minx,miny,maxx,maxy'
-  --year INTEGER           Year to run model inference over  [required] --cloud_cover_max INTEGER
-                           Max percent cloud cover in sentinel2 scene [default: 20]
+                                  Maximum percentage of cloud cover allowed in the Sentinel-2 scene  [default: 20;
+                                  0<=x<=100]
+  -b, --buffer_days INTEGER RANGE
-  --buffer_days INTEGER    Number of days to buffer the date for querying to
+                                  Number of days to buffer the date for querying to help balance decreasing cloud
-                           help balance decreasing cloud cover and selecting a date near the crop calendar indicated date.
+                                  cover and selecting a date near the crop calendar indicated date.  [default: 14;
-                           [default: 14]
-  -o, --out TEXT           Directory to save downloaded inference imagery, and
+                                  x>=0]
-                           inference output to  [required] -f, --overwrite          Overwrites the outputs if they exist -m, --model PATH         Path to the model checkpoint.  [required] --resize_factor INTEGER  Resize factor to use for inference.  [default: 2] --gpu INTEGER            GPU ID to use.
-If not provided, CPU will be used by default.
+  -f, --overwrite                 Overwrites the outputs if they exist -r, --resize_factor INTEGER RANGE
-  --patch_size INTEGER     Size of patch to use for inference.
-Defaults to
+                                  Resize factor to use for inference.
+                                  [default: 2; x>=1]
+  --gpu INTEGER                   GPU to use, zero-based index.
+Set to -1 to
+                                  use CPU.
+CPU is also always used if CUDA or MPS is not available.  [default: -1] -ps, --patch_size INTEGER RANGE
-                           1024 unless the image is < 1024x1024px.
+                                  Size of patch to use for inference.
+Defaults to 1024 unless the image is < 1024x1024px and a smaller value otherwise.  [x>=128] -bs, --batch_size INTEGER RANGE
-  --batch_size INTEGER     Batch size.  [default: 2]
+                                  Batch size.  [default: 2; x>=1]
+  --num_workers INTEGER RANGE     Number of workers to use for inference.
+                                  [default: 4; x>=1]
-  --padding INTEGER        Pixels to discard from each side of the patch.
+  -p, --padding INTEGER RANGE     Pixels to discard from each side of the
+                                  patch.
+Defaults to 64 unless the image is < 1024x1024px and a smaller value otherwise.
+                                  [x>=0]
-  --mps_mode               Run inference in MPS mode (Apple GPUs).
+  -mps, --mps_mode                Run inference in MPS mode (Apple GPUs).
+  --save_scores                   Save segmentation softmax scores (rescaled to [0,255])
+                                  instead of classes (argmax of scores) -h, --stac_host [mspc|earthsearch]
+                                  The host to download the imagery from. mspc = Microsoft Planetary Computer, earthsearch
+                                  = EarthSearch (Element84/AWS).  [default:
+                                  mspc]
+  -s2, --s2_collection [old-baseline|c1]
+                                  Sentinel-2 collection to use with
+                                  EarthSearch only: 'old-baseline' =
+                                  sentinel-2-l2a, 'c1' = sentinel-2-c1-l2a
+                                  (default).
+Ignored when using MSPC.
+                                  [default: c1]
+  -v, --verbose                   Enable verbose output showing STAC calls,
+                                  scene details, and download URLs.
   --help                          Show this message and exit.
 ```

 Example usage: